thiaguten/simple-dao-jpa/README.md

 SimpleDAO JPA Service Provider Interface - SPI Implementation.

-In test package was implemented a demo example using the SimpleDAO-JPA API.
-A demonstration where transactions are manually controlled using (beginTransaction, commitTransaction, rollbackTransaction, etc) and another using the SpringFramework using (@Transacional).
+In the test package was implemented a demo usage example using the SimpleDAO-JPA API with SpringFramework and HikariCP connection pool.

 Requires JDK 1.6 or higher